jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Happily, we do see many hints of technological evolution.

 For starters, we have a historical legacy of using animal products as technological adaptations.
-A few examples are fur coats, water skins, beasts of labour, carrier pigeons, and hunting dogs, but there are countless others.
+A few examples are fur coats, water skins, beasts of labor, carrier pigeons, and hunting dogs, but there are countless others.
 Harvesting our tools from nature means assessing the strengths and weaknesses of animals and thus being a sort of coach, selecting species to solve specific problems.

 Of course we developed our own tools.
 From the spears of the Stone Age, to the chisels of the Bronze Age, and all the countless tools since, making and using a specific set of tools is often what defines a person, culture, society, and civilization.
 Many of our personal names, from Blacksmith (metal working), Cooper (barrel making), Draper (wool weaver), and so many others, show how interwoven tools are with human identities.

 Biology and technology have so much crossover we often design our technologies while looking over the shoulder of nature.

 Today, there's even a field called biomimicry; the emulation of natural models, systems, and elements for the purpose of inventing new technologies.
-Among its many creations is Velcro, copied from the fuzzy seed burs that so easily stick to our clothes during country walks in the grass.
+Among its many creations is Velcro, copied from the fuzzy seed burrs that so easily stick to our clothes during country walks in the grass.
 Many airplanes, drones, robotics, and other technological designs get their inspiration from the biological products of natural selection.

-Biological and technological development crossover so well because they have common problems.
+Biological and technological development cross over so well because they have common problems.

-They each need to invent structural engineering (skeletons, framing) to combat gravitational forces, aerodynamics (birds, planes) and hydrodynamics (fish, ships) to move efficiency through air and water, and thermodynamics to keep warm, or cool, in various environments (fur, insulation).
-We even track biology and technology developments using very similar trees charts.
+They each need to invent structural engineering (skeletons, framing) to combat gravitational forces, aerodynamics (birds, planes) and hydrodynamics (fish, ships) to move efficiently through air and water, and thermodynamics to keep warm, or cool, in various environments (fur, insulation).
+We even track biology and technology developments using very similar tree charts.
 These graphical representations show the evolutionary relationships among various species based upon similarities and differences in their genetic or physical characteristics.

-Using the Game of Life metaphor makes it easier to understand why biology and technology crossover so much.
+Using the Game of Life metaphor makes it easier to understand why biology and technology cross over so much.
 They have the same booklet of natural laws, game board, sand clock, and therefore must survive the same pressures from gravity, radiation, mechanical stress, energy loss, evaporation, and other forms of dispersing matter, be it a landscape, biology, or technology.

-We know how biology responds to these challenges, and when was the last time you, or anyone, grew a winter coat of hair to combat Minnesota winters.
-Do parents ever tell a kid to increase skull bone strength before climbing a mountain.
-Does anyone create more fat to store water before their long trip.
+We know how biology responds to these challenges, and when was the last time you, or anyone, grew a winter coat of hair to combat Minnesota winters?
+Do parents ever tell a kid to increase skull bone strength before climbing a mountain?
+Does anyone create more fat to store water before a long road trip?

 Of course not.

 We see evolution in the natural world but not in our own lives.
 When watching a struggling polar bear today, we have no problem citing its evolutionary pressure caused by its changing environment.
 We know the point of contact between entropy and biology is a set of genes—variants that either harvest enough energy to make it into the next generation, or don't.
 The point of contact between entropy and us is almost always a tool, yet we do not think evolution pressures us as well.

 Even with all these indications that we're using technology to survive the Game of Life, few people label themselves as their tool.
-National, ethnic, gender, job title, education, ideology, religion, racial, sports teams, comic books, all have far more space in our personal identities then the tools we use to stay alive.
+National, ethnic, gender, job, education, ideology, religion, race, sports teams, comic books, all have far more space in our personal identities than the tools we use to stay alive.

 That's why this book wants you to embrace being a technological being.
-Not because it's an interesting idea, but because it make us realize we are playing the Game of Life, and technology is our primary means of postponing entropy—the everyday work of staying organized against dispersal which we need to stay alive long enough to pass on the torch.
+Not because it's an interesting idea, but because it makes us realize we are playing the Game of Life, and technology is our primary means of postponing entropy—the everyday work of staying organized against dispersal which we need to stay alive long enough to pass on the torch.

-We realize this truth in the natural world, so should be able to make the leap and understand the truth of our existence by realizing we are simply inside technological version of the Game of Life.
+We realize this truth in the natural world, so should be able to make the leap and understand the truth of our existence by realizing we are simply inside a technological version of the Game of Life.
 Then we can start to knowingly play it, persist our lineages, and therefore win.

 The booklet of rules, game board of environments, sandglass of time, bits of clay, and a scoreboard are all there.
 As is the circle of producers, plant-eaters, predators, scavengers, decomposers, and testers in our own ecosystems too.
 This is happening all around us.

 So why don't we see it?

 Because our coach is unconscious of what it's selecting for.
-Picking the team without realizing you're picking often clouds the view.
+Picking the boardmates without realizing you're picking often clouds the view.
 Here is a quick story to explain.

 There's this crab, Heikegani, that's native to Japan.
 It's rather small with long legs.
 It would be another unknown crab except it has an interesting feature.
-It's shell looks like a human face.
+Its shell looks like a human face.
 In particular, an angry samurai.

 Why?

-The crabs name gives a clue.
+The crab's name gives a clue.
 Their namesake is the Taira clan who dominated medieval Japan and were commonly known as the Heike.
-Their warriors fought a massive civil war against the Minamoto clan in 1185.
+Their warriors fought a massive civil war against the Minamoto clan from 1180–1185.

-The five year long war was decided at the massive Dan-no-ura naval Battle in western Japan.
+The war was decided at the massive Dan-no-ura naval Battle in western Japan.

 The Heike lost and Minamoto's leader Yoritomo became the first Shōgun, or military ruler, of Japan.
 This was a cultural and political turning point in Japanese history.
-For seven centuries Japan was ruled not by emperors, but by samurai warriors and shōguns.
+After it, for seven centuries, Japan was ruled not by emperors, but by samurai warriors and shōguns.
 Local legend said Heikegani crabs are reincarnations of the Heike warriors defeated at the battle.
 It is even written in _The Tale of the Heike_, a chronicle of ancient Japanese history.

 That's one interpretation for the crab's distinctive feature.

-Carl Sagan, the noted American astronomy and educator, says something else.
-In his book _Cosmos: A Personal Voyage_ Sagan says the Heikegani crabs were caught by local fisherman who occasionally saw faces in the shell.
+Carl Sagan, the noted American astronomer and educator, popularized a different interpretation.
+In his book _Cosmos: A Personal Voyage_ Sagan says the Heikegani crabs were caught by local fishermen who occasionally saw faces in the shell.
 Out of respect for ancient fallen soldiers, the fishermen returned them to the sea, while harvesting the unlucky crabs who didn't carry the spirits of an ancestor.
 As the years went by more newly hatched crabs had the genes that made their shell look like a face.
 Eventually, all the Heikegani crabs had what looked like a human face on their shell.

-Human beings had selected winning crabs, but for unnatural reasons, which is why the Heike crabs are a classic example of "artificial selection".
-This is another interpretation for the crab's distinctive feature.
+Human beings had selected winning crabs, but for unnatural reasons, which is why the Heike crabs are a classic example of "artificial selection"; humans choosing which individuals of a species reproduce, based on traits we find desirable and thereby accelerating evolution in a direction nature didn't select for on its own.

+We've of course done this when turning wild wheat into a crop, wolves into dogs, horses into riding animals, and so on.

-It's not the definitive one, because there's no record of Japanese fisherman ever selecting crabs for human faces.
+There is another version of the Heike crab story.
+There's actually no record of Japanese fishermen ever selecting crabs for human faces.
 The crab isn't even a staple of any known diets.
-Evolutionary biologist Joel Martin thinks the crabs distinctive muscles and shell are simply built the way they are because natural selection says it works.
+Evolutionary biologist Joel Martin thinks the crab's distinctive muscles and shell are simply built the way they are because natural selection says it works.
 Humans only see a face because of human pareidolia; our tendency to impose a meaningful interpretation on patterns, so that we easily detect meaning in places where there is none.

+So we're doing today exactly what we imagine the fishermen did: seeing a face in a crab shell.

 We often do the same in the stars or clouds in the sky, where we see horses, chariots, and endless other objects inside floating water vapor, or balls of gas unimaginably far from each other.

 These visions only make sense from our own vantage point.
 Meaning while playing on the emergent game board and clock in the Game of Technological Life, we are often chasing the shadows of our own psyches.

-So, the Heikegani crabs showcases something very important for our winning the game.
-While all the other selection mechanisms are in effect and helping us develop new tools, we replaced nature's coach with ourselves and used artificial selection to pick our team.
+So, the Heikegani crab showcases something very important for our winning the game.
+While all the other selection mechanisms are in effect and helping us develop new tools, we replaced nature's coach with ourselves and used artificial selection to pick our boardmates.

 The deeper point is the fishermen were making selection decisions without realizing they were the selectors, and without examining what they should have been selecting for.
 As any medical doctor or forestry manager knows, a self-aware selector picks on the real pressures the environment imposes—which, over time, is what natural selection does in any case.
-Self-aware artificial selection isn't a departure from natural selection.
-It's how tool-using species find their way back to it; all to "rack up more wins" in the Game of Life.
+Self-aware artificial selection aims at the same target blind nature does, but it's reached on purpose instead of by countless deaths.
+It's how tool-using species find their way back to nature; all to "rack up more wins" in the Game of Life.

+Artificial selection can point at the true target or a false one.
+Self-awareness is what turns it toward the true kind.

 Evolution's seminal book is, of course, Charles Darwin's _On the Origin of Species by Means of Natural Selection_.
 Most people know the first part, but skip over the second part "by means of natural selection."
 As the Heikegani crab story highlights we often artificially play the game.
 This book is about making our selections more responsive to the real problems of our gameboard—the actual pressures our environment imposes, rather than the noise our brains too easily think up.

 And so, to win the Game of Technological Life, we do not need to invent anything from scratch.
-We already recognize biological evolution, watch and feel for its players, and use and copy its achievements.
+We already recognize biological evolution, like and support its players, and use and copy its achievements.
 We also already invent and wield many amazing tools to harvest resources, protect ourselves, and form new creations.

 We already play the game!

 To earn a much better score, we only need to get out of our heads.
+Meaning: as individuals, we stop selecting on the face in the shell, and start selecting on what the board actually rewards.

 Happily, we've done this in many other fields, from physics, chemistry, geology, and medicine.
-The history of these journeys teaches us that we can improve upon our minds creation by assessing the state of nature as it truly is and thereby move from mythological, to philosophical, and finally to scientific levels of understanding.
-However, history also tells us this a dangerous voyage filled with windings roads, dead ends, and other shadowy places artificial knowledge takes its passengers.
+The history of these journeys teaches us that we can improve upon our mind's creation by assessing the state of nature as it truly is and thereby move from mythological, to philosophical, and finally to scientific levels of understanding.
+However, history also tells us this is a dangerous voyage filled with winding roads, dead ends, and other shadowy places artificial knowledge takes its passengers.

 We're pressing start anyway.